vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Mahārājavrata-When 14th tithi ( of su. or kr. ) falls on Ardrā

-nakṣatra or when it is joined to Pūrvābhādrapadā and Uttarābhādrapadā or both, that tithi gives pleasure to Śiva; saṅkalpa on preceding 13th, on 14th bath one after another with sesame, cow's urine and dung, clay, pañoagavya and then with pure water; then japa 1000 times of Śivasaṅkalpa mantra ('Yaj-jāgrato dūram', Śivasankalpo panisad, 8) for three varṇas and om namah Sivāya' for śūdras; bath of images of Śiva and Umā with pañcāmṛta, pañcagavya, sugarcane juice and applying to the images unguents like musk, saffron &c.; rows of lamps; homa with thousands of bilva leaves while repeating Śivasaṅkalpa or the mantra 'Tryambakam yajāmaho' (Rg.
+nakṣatra or when it is joined to Pūrvābhādrapadā and Uttarābhādrapadā or both, that tithi gives pleasure to Śiva; saṅkalpa on preceding 13th, on 14th bath one after another with sesame, cow's urine and dung, clay, pañoagavya and then with pure water; then japa 1000 times of Śivasaṅkalpa mantra ('Yaj-jāgrato dūram', Śivasankalpo panisad, 8) for three varṇas and om namah Sivāya' for śūdras; bath of images of Śiva and Umā with pañcāmṛta, pañcagavya, sugarcane juice and applying to the images unguents like musk, saffron &c.; rows of lamps; homa with thousands of bilva leaves while repeating Śivasaṅkalpa or the mantra 'Tryambakam yajāmaho' (R̥g.
 VIII.
 59. 12, T. 8.
 I. 8.6 % ); arghya to Śiva with mantras (set out); jāgara whole night; gift of five or two cows or one; after partaking of pañcagavya the performer should dine in silence; all obstacles are removed and he reaches highest

 goal; HV II.
 1039–1047 (from Skanda).
 Mahālakṣmīpājā—There are varying views about this vrata.